smittyvanilli/productivitydev-vim/CHEATSHEET.md

 ## Vundle

-Type :\"PluginList\" to list all plugins.
+Type the following to list all plugins:

+:PluginList